urcs-sync/Montage/ext/README.md

 ## 1. [libitm](https://pkgs.org/download/libitm)

 No modification has been made.
-A dynamic library (.so) tested on Fedora 30 is included in the directory.
+A dynamic library (.so) tested on Fedora 30 is included in the directory in case needed.

 ## 2. [mnemosyne-gcc](https://github.com/snalli/mnemosyne-gcc/tree/master)